gochain/chainload/README.md

 ## How to use

-With at least one pre-existing (and sufficiently funded) account under `keystore/`, simply executing `chainload` will fire 1 transaction per second at `http://localhost:8545` with chain id `1234`.
+By default, simply executing `chainload` will fire 1 transaction per second at `http://localhost:8545` with chain id `1234`.
 Reports are logged every 30s, with pprof and various metrics are available via expvar.